Virtual Tumor Boards

 The Virtual Tumor Board Project

-The Virtual Tumor Board Project was founded by Dr. Frederick Meyers, associate dean for precision medicine and professor of internal medicine/hematology-oncology at UC Davis School of Medicine, with major funding from Blue Shield of California Foundation and support from the UC Davis Cancer Care Network sites.
+The Virtual Tumor Board Project was founded by Frederick Meyers, who serves as the director of the UC Davis Center for Precision Medicine and Data Sciences.
+He is also a distinguished professor of internal medicine in the division of oncology and hematology.
+The Virtual Tumor Board Project receives major funding from the Blue Shield of California Foundation and support from UC Davis Cancer Care Network affiliates.